 One plant can be cut as it grows longer to produce more.
 Byblis grow into long stems that eventually need support through sticks or frames because they’re unable to support their own weight.
 I prefer to avoid this and trim off the top when they start falling over.
 Once they do fall over, they start growing in an upright direction.

 A cutting should ideally be around 2-3 inches, with the first inch cut free of leaves before being planted.
 If your Byblis grows several inches like in the above photo, you can make several cuttings (cuttings don’t have to be just from the top).

-There are two ways to make cuttings: by rooting them in rain/distilled water first, or by planting them directly in media.
+There are two ways to make cuttings: by rooting them in rain/distilled water first, or by planting them directly in carnivorous plant media.
 For the second method, make sure to thoroughly soak the media and poke a hole into it first; don’t just stick the stem into it or you may risk stressing the plant and cause it to die before it roots.
-Keep cuttings moist after planting to encourage rooting.
+Keep cuttings wet after planting to encourage rooting.
 If your cuttings have flowers, they’ll still bloom too.
 The more they eat, the faster they also grow.